Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 Hiking with the Jungfrau Travel Pass

-The Jungfrau Region is a hiker's paradise.
-With mountain railroads you can reach such beautiful hiking and excursion areas as:
+The Jungfrau region is a hiker's paradise.
+With cable cars, you can reach beautiful hiking and excursion areas like:

 Harder Kulm

-At Harder Kulm you can admire the panorama from Lake Brienz to the end of Lake Thun.
-Moreover, the southern mountain range of the four-thousanders can be seen excellently.
+At Harder Kulm, you can admire the panorama from Lake Brienz to the end of Lake Thun.
+You can also see the southern mountain range of the four-thousanders clearly.

 Schynige Platte

-The Schynige Platte offers hiking trails and viewpoints as well as a large alpine garden.
-The panorama hiking trail is particularly popular here.
+Schynige Platte offers not only hiking trails and viewpoints but also a large alpine garden.
+The panorama trail here is especially popular.

 Männlichen

-On Männlichen the view of Eiger, Mönch and Jungfrau is particularly impressive.
-The mountain is also very popular with mountain bikers.
-The Lieselotteweg and the Öpfelchüechliweg are two well-known theme trails between Männlichen, Holenstein and Brandegg.
+The view of Eiger, Mönch, and Jungfrau from Männlichen is particularly stunning.
+This mountain is also a favorite among mountain bikers.
+The Lieselotteweg and the Öpfelchüechliweg are two well-known themed trails between Männlichen, Holenstein, and Brandegg.

 Grindelwald First

 Grindelwald First is also called "Top of Adventure".
-In addition to the Eiger and Jungfrau, the mountain giants Wetterhorn, Schreckhorn and Fiescherhorn rise from north to south.
-The Mönch is hidden by the Eiger.
-The famous Bachalpsee is a one-hour hike from the First.
-At the viewing platform you will find a popular selfie point.
+Besides Eiger and Jungfrau, the mighty peaks Wetterhorn, Schreckhorn, and Fiescherhorn rise from north to south.
+The Mönch is concealed by the Eiger.
+The famous Bachalpsee is just an hour's hike from Grindelwald First.
+At the viewing platform, you'll find a popular selfie spot.

 Are the means of transport of the Jungfrau Travel Pass wheelchair accessible?